-What is Capital?
+What Is Capital?

 What Types of Business Owners Have Capital Accounts?

-- The account is then added to or subtracted from at the end of each fiscal (financial) year, to reflect the individual owner's share of the net income or loss of the business.
+- The account is then added to or subtracted from at the end of each fiscal (financial) year, to reflect the individual owner's share of the net income (profit) or loss of the business.

 - The account is also subtracted from for any distributions taken by the owner for his or her personal use.

-For example, let's say two people joined to form an LLC.
+For example, let's say two people join to form an LLC.
 Each puts in $50,000, so each capital account starts out with $50,000.
 They are also 50% owners and they agree to distribute profits and losses using this percentage.

 At the end of the first year of business, the business lost $10,000, so each owner's capital account now has a balance of $40,000.